 Taking the appropriate steps

 In 2012, Colorado and Washington became the first states to legalize recreational cannabis use.
 In 2014, Alaska, Oregon, and Washington, D.C. were added to the list.
-There are now fifteen states where cannabis is permitted for recreational use and twice as many legal for medical use.
+There are now fifteen states where cannabis is permitted for recreational use and twice as many legals for medical use.
 Many more states have introduced ballot initiatives and taken efforts to legalize cannabis.

 Cannabis legalization on a federal level

 Currently, cannabis is illegal in the United States.
 It is classed as a Schedule 1 substance by the U.S. government.
 Cannabis legalization at the federal level, on the other hand, is becoming increasingly popular.
 Some Republican and Democratic officials have made similar demands.
-Furthermore, President Biden has hinted that federal cannabis legalization could be the horizon.
+Furthermore, President Biden has hinted that federal cannabis legalization could be on the horizon.

 Cannabis technology's advancement